 CalRecycle-Approved ADC Material Types

-For detailed descriptions of Board approved ADC material types, see Title 27 California Code of Regulations (27 CCR), Chapter 3, Subchapter 4, Article 2, Section 20690(b).
+CalRecycle has approved 11 ADC material types.
+Generally, these materials must be processed so that they do not allow gaps in the exposed landfill face.
 Other ADC materials may be approved by CalRecycle on a case-by-case basis; see Daily/Intermediate Cover and Alternative Daily/Intermediate Cover Guidelines.
 All types of ADC must be approved by the Enforcement Agency (EA) in writing prior to use.
 Site-specific demonstration projects are not required for the following 11 material types.

 Waste-Derived Materials.
 Material types that are approved by CalRecycle and can be reported as diversion:

 - Ash and cement kiln dust